Tipping points & feedback loops

 The rotational energy of the block = 0.5 * I * w * w

-This graph of the kinetic energy of the rotating block shows how the kinetic-energy increases slowly for the first 0.4 seconds, and then increases explosively.
-Now, the greater the rotational energy, the more energy must be put in to stop the block toppling.
-So if you need to stop the toppling, it is important to stop it as soon as possible.
+This graph of the kinetic energy of the rotating block shows how the kinetic energy increases slowly for the first 0.4 seconds, and then increases rapidly.
+Now, the greater the rotational energy, the more energy you have to exert to stop the block from toppling.
+Therefore, if you need to prevent the toppling, it is far easier to do so early before the rotational energy becomes too large.

 The impact of changing the size of the block